chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### How To Remove Any Nodes From Frontend Cluster (On-Prem Deployment)

 {{< warning >}}

- We do not recommend removal of any node from backend cluster, but replacement of node is recommended.
+- We do not recommend removal of any node from backend cluster, but replacement of node is recommended.
 For replacement of a node please refer [this](/automate/ha_onprim_deployment_procedure/#How-to-Replace-Node-in-Automate-HA-Cluster).
+- Below process can be done for `chef-server` and `automate`.

 {{< /warning >}}

 - Open the `config.toml` at bastion node.